 Our morning begins as we gather at Sazon, centrally located just one block from the jardin.
 It is in this beautifully arranged indoor/outdoor cooking layout set inside an 18th-century colonial building that we gather for our cooking.
 All the classes this week are taught by Hugh, are full participation, and are based on Hugh and Teri’s cookbook Mexican Flavors.
 We spend about two hours cooking, followed by lunch served in the garden courtyard.
 After lunch Teri leads all participants on a market tour where we gather ingredients for the Tuesday morning cooking class.
 Remainder of the afternoon free.
 In the early evening we are the guests of Bill and Heidi LeVasseur at their beautiful home.
 Bill has assembled one of the largest mask collections in Mexico, and Heidi has an extensive textile collection.
 They introduce us to the world of Mexican folk art as we drink margaritas and enjoy a large selection of traditional Mexican foods.
 (L,D)

-Tuesday: Cooking with Hugh at Sazon, Shopping at San Miguel's Design Center, a Visit to the Home of Artists Gary and Annemarie Slipper, Cocktails at the Rosewood Hotel.
+Tuesday: Cooking with Hugh at Sazon, Shopping at San Miguel’s Design Center, Cocktails at the Rosewood Hotel.

 Wednesday: Optional Horseback Riding, DaNisha Gallery, Cooking and Lunch at Rancho de la Capilla, a Visit to Mayer Schacter and Susan Page’s Folk Art Gallery.

-Our day begins with a visit to DaNisha Sculpture Gallery.
+Early this morning there is the option of horseback riding through the beautiful countryside.
+For those who choose not to ride, the day begins with a visit to DaNisha Sculpture Gallery.
 Husband and wife Dan and Nisha create unique ceramic art that is collected internationally by such notables as former President Clinton!
-After our visit, we travel outside town to Rancho de la Capilla.
-This is a private and secluded 18th-century rancho that was lovingly restored by Kathy Lichter and Steve Zazula.
+After our visit, we travel outside town to Rancho de la Capilla, where we will rejoin our horseback riders.
+Rancho de la Capilla is a private and secluded 18th-century rancho that was lovingly restored by Kathy Lichter and Steve Zazula.
 They are our hosts for an authentic Mexican traditional lunch prepared by three talented rancho cooks.
 This is sure to be fun!
-It’s an utterly glorious setting, and you have the option of taking an early morning horseback ride with Steve.
+It’s an utterly glorious setting.
 On our way back to San Miguel, we visit the estate of folk art collectors Mayer Schacter and Susan Page.
 Their folk art collection is world-class.
-Plus, they have a large gallery of folk art they have collected over the years that is for sale.
-Trip Advisor calls their gallery "the best shopping opportunity in San Miguel."
-For dinner, choose from San Miguel's many restaurants, or join Hugh and Teri for a no-host dinner at one of their favorite places.
-(L)
+Plus, they have a large gallery of folk art that is for sale.
+Trip Advisor calls their gallery “the best shopping opportunity in San Miguel.”
+This evening we dine at Mi Casa Restaurant and listen to gypsy jazz with famous guitarist Gil Guitierez and his group.
+(L,D)

 Thursday: Cooking Class and Lunch at Sazon, the Church at Atotonilco, Pottery Shopping at Dolores Hidalgo.